Back to blog

 Develop exam technique

-1. Read the passage – ideally twice.
+1. Read the passage more than once.

-4. Take a deep breath before moving onto the next section.
+4. Take a deep breath before moving on to the next section.
 Remind your child to focus on their own test and not compare themselves to others in the exam room!

 Try Atom for free